Lebanon needs 2-week lockdown after "shocking" COVID-19 rise, minister says | Health

 Lebanon must shut down for two weeks after a surge in coronavirus infections, the caretaker health minister said on Monday, as the country reels from the massive Beirut port blast.

+The country's health ministry registered a record 456 new infections on Monday, with two deaths, taking the cumulative number of cases to 9,337 since February, with 105 fatalities.
 "We declare today a state of general alert and we need a brave decision to close (the country) for two weeks," Hamad Hassan told Voice of Lebanon radio.
-Lebanon on Sunday registered a record 439 new infections and six more deaths from the virus in 24 hours.

 "We are all facing a real challenge and the numbers that were recorded in the last period are shocking," Hassan said.
 "The matter requires decisive measures."
 Intensive care beds at state and private hospitals were now full, he added.
 In comments to Reuters, Hassan said authorities would not close the country's airport so far, with the rise stemming mostly from within the country.